 Tips on safe internet banking

 By acquiring access to your security details, a third party can view your account information and use it for illegal purposes.
-Be aware that protecting your security details is your responsibility.
+Protecting your security details is your responsibility.

 - Your (m)PIN is strictly confidential and for personal use only.
-ING employees will never ask for your (m)PIN via e-mail, or by telephone, text message (SMS), or otherwise.
-Your (m)PIN is the key to your account.
+ING employees will never ask for your (m)PIN via e-mail, telephone, or SMS.
 Never disclose your (m)PIN to others!

 - Never write down your user ID and (m)PIN.
-Make sure nobody is watching when you key in your (m)PIN or your user ID on the screen.
+Make sure nobody is watching when you enter your (m)PIN or your user ID on the screen.

-- If you have lost your ING I-Dentity card, and/or your smartphone with the IB App installed on it, or if you suspect a third party knows your (m)PIN, please inform ING immediately to prevent misuse.
-To report theft or loss, you can contact your helpdesk, or contact the 24/7 available security desk Alarm and Communication Centre ING +31(0)88 464 2224 (local rate / for InsideBusiness users).
+- If you have lost your ING I-Dentity card, ING Scanner, and/or your smartphone with the IB App installed on it, or if you suspect a third party knows your (m)PIN, inform ING immediately to prevent misuse.

 Phishing: be suspicious of a fraudster’s attempt to acquire your security credentials